 This laptop has good speakers.
 They get acceptably loud, with minimal dynamic compression at max volume.
 Its mid-heavy sound profile results in very forward vocals, which is good for spoken content, but the lack of bass makes them less ideal for listening to music or watching movies.

 The webcam's video quality is okay.
-The image has some fine details and good color reproduction, but there's an unnatural hue.
+The image has some fine details and good color reproduction but has an unnatural hue.
 Speech sounds decently clear over the microphone, with very little background noise.
 There isn't a physical privacy cover; however, there's a button to disable the camera at the software level.

 The wireless adapter is an Intel Wi-Fi 6 AX201.
-Some models only support Wi-Fi 5 and Bluetooth 4.1; however, it's unclear which wireless adapter those models use.
-Bluetooth 5.2 has many improvements over Bluetooth 4.1, like speed, bandwidth, range, and efficiency.
+Some models only support Wi-Fi 5 and Bluetooth 4.1.

 The ASUS VivoBook is available with the following CPUs:

+All of the available CPUs are low-power processors designed for general productivity tasks like text processing, web browsing, and video playback.
 The i3-1115G4 is the lowest-end configuration with 2 cores and 4 threads, while all other options are 4-core, 8-thread CPUs.
-If you only perform simple tasks like web browsing, text formatting, and video playback, the base Core i3 configuration is powerful enough to provide a smooth desktop experience.
-However, it's best to upgrade to one of the quad-core CPUs if you tend to have multiple browser tabs or applications open at once or you need to perform more demanding tasks.
+For most people, the base Core i3 configuration is powerful enough to provide a smooth desktop experience.
+However, it's best to upgrade to one of the quad-core CPUs if you tend to have multiple browser tabs or applications open at once or need to perform more demanding tasks.
 Upgrading from an i3-1125G4 to an i5-1135G7 will provide a slightly snappier experience, and the same goes for upgrading from the Core i5 to an i7-1165G7.
 That said, the performance increase is minimal and only noticeable if you push the CPUs to their maximum capacity.

 The ASUS VivoBook is available with the following GPUs: